Andrew Lansley: Proposed health reforms

 In November 2010, Lansley provoked controversy by factoring into public health related bills representations from fast food companies such as McDonald's, KFC and processed food and drink manufacturers PepsiCo, Kellogg's, Unilever, Mars and Diageo on obesity, diet-related disease and alcohol, said by campaign groups to be the equivalent of handing smoking policy over to the tobacco industry.

-In January 2011, Ministers published the Health and Social Care Bill, detailing planned reforms that would pave the way for GP consortia to take over management of the NHS from primary care trusts.
-Prime minister David Cameron said "fundamental changes" are needed in the NHS.
+In January 2011, ministers published the Health and Social Care Bill, detailing planned reforms that would pave the way for GP consortia to take over management of the NHS from primary care trusts.
+Prime minister David Cameron said "fundamental changes" were needed in the NHS.

 But doctors' leaders believed that GPs could simply have taken charge of PCTs instead, and achieved the same results.
 The reforms were intended to pave the way for groups of GPs to take control of NHS budgets, with the consortia to take charge in 2013 of about 80% of the funding and of planning and buying everything, from community health centres to hospital services.
 However, some specialist services such as neurosurgery would be provided by a national board.